10 Software Development Trends in 2021

 Businesses have found out the importance of focusing on their core competencies and offloading the peripheral tasks to partners that have core competencies there.
 This realization continues to drive the trend of IT outsourcing.

-Accordingly, large businesses have increased the % of their IT budget spent on outsourcing from 6.3% in 2018 to 8.7% in 2019.
+Accordingly, large businesses increased the percentage of their IT budget spent on outsourcing from 6.3% in 2018 to 8.7% in 2019, this trend is continuing.
 Medium-sized businesses have increased this component too, from 4.7% to 6.5%, as you can read in this MarketWatch report.

 Planning to undertake a strategic software development project?